schluete/node-postgres-proxy/README.md

 ===================================================================

 * the proxy was developed with node v0.2.5, download it from http://nodejs.org/
-* to use the proxy you must install all required dependencies via `make dependencies`
+* to use the proxy you have to install all required dependencies via `make dependencies`
 * edit the configuration of the proxy in the file `settings.json`.
 Configure at least one database.
 Without a database configuration the proxy isn't very useful.
 * configure some usernames and passwords to allow access to the server.
 The credentials